Agents

 • Skipping the observability hook.
 Without trace emission you cannot tell which block failed.
 Wire traceAI-* before anything else.

 • Letting the model-call wrapper retry silently.
 Retries hide latency regressions and downgraded outputs.
-Log every retry as a span event.
+Log every retry as a span event with the fallback model name.

 • No handoff state evaluation.
 Multi-agent agents lose state at handoff boundaries; evaluate the receiving agent’s input completeness.